What Makes A “Good” Host Family for an International Student?

 Host Families Are Vital to a Student’s Success

-At AmeriStudent, we recognize that a quality homestay is absolutely crucial to a student’s success in their studies abroad.
+At AmeriStudent, we recognize that a quality homestay experience is absolutely crucial to a student’s success in their studies abroad.
 For better or worse, the student’s “home life” in their homestay will have a significant impact on their perspective, their happiness, and their academic efforts.
 That’s why we do everything in our power to ensure that the student has the best homestay possible.
 We do background checks, home visits, and require regular reporting to ensure that the home environment is safe.
 We gather profiles of students and host families to try and make the most compatible matches.
 And if for some reason things aren’t working out, we do our best to mediate issues or find a better placement to fit the student’s needs.
-We also offer 24/7 support to our host families and students for any issues that arise throughout the stay.
+We also offer 24/7 support to our host families and foreign exchange students for any issues that arise throughout the stay.

 All this happens on our end, but what about the host family’s responsibilities?